-Although WASH activities are not a main focus of UNHCR's IDP response in the DRC, it conducts some activities based on specific needs and gaps.
-In Nord-Kivu Province, UNHCR constructed emergency latrines, showers and garbage pits in 2018, and rehabilitated water sources for IDP sites after emergency needs were identified following an evaluation.
+Although WASH activities are not a main focus of UNHCR's IDP response in DRC, some activities are conducted based on specific needs and gaps.
+In Nord Kivu Province, UNHCR constructed emergency latrines, showers and garbage pits in 2018, and rehabilitated water sources for IDP sites after emergency needs were identified.

-Shelter and Non-food Items
+Shelter and Non-Food Items (NFIs)

-- As for refugees, UNHCR's three strategic orientations for IDPs in DRC are to provide an emergency response, to support returns or local integration in displacement areas, and to reinforce local capacities. - For emergency responses, those sleeping in the open air, in public buildings and in host families are targeted.
+- UNHCR's three strategic shelter orientations for IDPs in DRC are to provide an emergency response, to support returns or local integration in displacement areas, and to reinforce local capacities. - In terms of emergency responses, those sleeping in the open air, in public buildings and in host families are targeted.
 UNHCR favors self-reconstruction and rehabilitation with local materials, and IDPs and host communities' effective participation.
-UNHCR
+UNHCR prioritizes conditional cash transfers as a modality to support shelter construction and rehabilitation.

-- prioritizes conditional cash transfers as a modality to support shelter construction and rehabilitation. - As the leader of the Shelter Working Group (SWG) in DRC, UNHCR also coordinates and supports the shelter activities of other actors.
-Shelter remains a main underfunded need in DRC.
-Assessments by the SWG in 2018 showed that some 1.5 million people had their homes destroyed or damaged in eight out of DRC's 26 provinces.
+As the leader of the Shelter Working Group (SWG) in DRC, UNHCR also coordinates and supports other actors' shelter activities.
+Shelter remains a major underfunded need in DRC.
+Assessments by the SWG in 2018 showed that some 1.5 million people had their homes destroyed or damaged in eight of DRC's 26 provinces.

-Site Management
+Site management

-- UNHCR supports the management of official IDP sites incl. in Nord-Kivu Province and Ituri Province. - UNHCR co-leads the Camp Coordination and Camp Management (CCCM) Working Group in Tanganyika and Nord-Kivu Provinces, jointly with IOM.
+- UNHCR supports the management of official IDP sites including in North Kivu Province and Ituri Province. - UNHCR co-leads the Camp Coordination and Camp Management (CCCM) Working Group in Tanganyika and North Kivu provinces, jointly with IOM.
 Since 2018, the CCCM strategy focuses on solutions and support to local communities.

-Community Empowerment and Self-Reliance
+Community empowerment and self-reliance

 - To better protect IDPs and reduce risks of intercommunity conflict, UNHCR includes host communities into its programming.
 UNHCR reinforces local protection structures, and promotes peaceful coexistence, access to justice (for example, in case of conflicts over land and property), and the participation of IDPs in decision-making. - UNHCR also supports income-generating activities with a community-based approach.
-For example, in North Kivu, UNHCR established communal fields, helping IDP to gain access to agricultural lands, as a contribution towards durable solutions.
+For example in North Kivu province, UNHCR established communal fields, helping IDPs gaining access to agricultural lands, and contributing to durable solutions.

-Durable Solutions
+Durable solutions

-- To promote durable solutions for IDPs, UNHCR provides, among others, livelihoods and shelter assistance to returned IDPs or those who settle permanently elsewhere, as well as protection assistance. - UNHCR advocates for the adoption by the Government of the National Durable Solutions Strategy which has been supported by the Humanitarian Country Team. - UNHCR is conducting advocacy for the DRC to ratify the 2009 Kampala Convention (African Union Convention for the Protection and Assistance of Internally Displaced Persons in Africa) and to domesticate it in national law.
+- To promote durable solutions for IDPs, UNHCR provides, among others, livelihoods and shelter assistance to returned IDPs or to those who settle permanently elsewhere, as well as protection assistance. - UNHCR advocates for the Government's adoption of the National Durable Solutions Strategy which has been supported by the Humanitarian Country Team. - UNHCR is conducting advocacy for the DRC to ratify the 2009 Kampala Convention (African Union Convention for the Protection and Assistance of Internally Displaced Persons in Africa) and to transpose it to national law.

-Multipurpose Cash Grants
+Multipurpose Cash Grants (MPGs)

-(see the section on refugees)
+(see relevant section on refugees)